rorr73/LifeSOSpy/README.rst

 =========

 A Python library to communicate with `LifeSOS`_ alarm systems.
-In some markets, they may be labelled under the name of the distributor; eg.
+In some markets, they may also be labelled under the name of the distributor;
-SecurePro in Australia, WeBeHome in northern Europe.
+eg. SecurePro in Australia, WeBeHome in northern Europe.

 It was written for & tested with the LS-30 model, though it should also work on the LS-10/LS-20 models.